Selenium Client Driver

 Example 0:

-• open a new Firefox browser
+• launch a new Chrome browser

 from selenium import webdriver